Phoenix man accused of killing 4, including wife and 2 kids

 PHOENIX — A Phoenix man has been arrested on suspicion of killing his wife, two of his young daughters and a man who the suspect thought was romantically involved with his wife, police said Friday.

-The wife and daughters of the suspect were killed at the family’s home, and the 30-year-old suspect then went Thursday night to an apartment complex where he shot and killed a 46-year-old man, said Sgt.
-Tommy Thompson, a police department spokesman.
+Austin Smith was booked on suspicion of four counts of first-degree murder, two counts of attempted first-degree murder and three counts of aggravated assault, Sgt.
+Tommy Thompson said.

+Smith was arrested Thursday evening as he drove from an apartment complex where officers had responded to a shooting.
+There, they found the body of 46-year-old Ron Freeman.
 A woman and another man were shot and wounded at the complex, Thompson said.

-The suspect was arrested by police as he drove away from the apartment complex.

-The suspect and the victims were not identified and authorities did not say how the wife of the suspect and their daughters, ages 5 and 7, were killed.
-A 3-year-old daughter of the couple was not hurt and was found under a bed at the family’s home, Thompson said.
+Officers who went to Smith’s home later Thursday found his wife, 29-year-old Dasia Patterson, and their 5-year-old daughter, Nasha Smith, dead from gunshot wounds.
+Their 7-year-old daughter, Mayan Smith, died from apparent blunt-force trauma, and the couple’s 3-year-old daughter was found uninjured under a bed at the family’s home.

 “It is my understanding that for whatever reason he elected not to shoot her,” Thompson said.